 In one week, I learned more Latin words than I had in years.
 I also watched difficult grammar concepts magically make sense as I read.
 These were concepts that had conquered me for years.
 (I am a slow learner.)
 Now they were clear.
 I felt the confusion slip away as I read Lingua Latina.
 The moment I finished, I started reading again.
 As soon as I finished the second time, I read it again.
 Each time, I went a little further into the book.
 Each time the concepts became increasingly clear.

 The real test came when I put Lingua Latina down and picked up other Latin books.
 I started reading the Vulgate.
 I was thrilled to discover that I could read it!
 I started reading Caesar’s Gallic Wars.
-I understood this book too!
-Finally, after years of discouragement, I had made a breakthrough!.
-Now, when people ask me what they should repeatedly read in order to master Latin, the answer is easy.
-Read Lingua Latina, by Hans Orberg.
+I understood this book, too!
+Finally, after years of discouragement, I had made a breakthrough!

-If they protest, tell me they love Latin and want to keep learning, I tell them what I am telling you.
+If they protested, telling me they love Latin and wanted to keep learning, I would tell them what I am telling you.
 Read and re-read Lingua Latina.
 Read it until you master it.
-Then go read whatever you want.
-You will be able to.

 If you are learning Latin, I have written a book with all of my best tips and strategies.
 It’s available as a free download here: https://dwanethomas.com/via/

 If you are interested in learning Latin, you can go through the classes on my site 24/7.
 I recommend the book Lingua Latina by Hans Ørberg.
 If you tackle the book and find yourself bogged down, you may find the classes on my site helpful.
 To join, just click here: https://dwanethomas.com/join/

 If you want a more professionally filmed experience, check out the best-selling DVD series: Visual Latin.